attraclab/jmoab_ros2/README.md

 Then from RC transmitter (ch.5) switch to auto mode.

-On `pwmcart` node termnial you will log info every 1 second printing
+On `pwmcart` node termnial you will see log info every 1 second printing

 ```
 [INFO] [1659088017.413651126] [jmoab_ros2_pwmcart]: vx: 0.00 wz: 0.00 left: 0.00 right: 0.00 x: 0.00 y: 0.00 l_sbus: 1024 r_sbus: 1024